 Lolita is a style and fashion, but it ends up going beyond clothes and involving a personality, that is, a culture.
 Of course, not all lolitas follow a childish personality, sticking only to fashion.

-Although some people unknowingly find this style erotic or vulgar, loli follow a pattern of sizes and styles.
-Real Lolitas are always keeping the modesty and elegance of their clothes, also having the intention of looking childish in some models, with full skirts, always in the knee height, lace, bows and ruffles.
+Although some uneducated people may see this style as erotic or vulgar, lolitas follow a pattern of sizes and styles.
+Real lolitas always maintain the modesty and elegance of the clothes, also intending to look childish in some models, with flared skirts, always at the knee height, lace, bows, and frills.

 Loli often go to karaoke, have picnics, have regular tea gatherings, or go to coffee shops and bakeries.